Post 10 - Are Seats at Your Church Empty?

 Post 10

 Used to be a church.
+Is now a community centre. |

 Are Seats at Your Church Empty?

-I picked up this book about those questioning their faith or stepping back from church because I keep hearing that church attendance in North America is dwindling.
+I picked up this book about those questioning their faith or stepping back from church because I kept hearing that church attendance in North America is dwindling.
 I've tuned into some online church services and have noticed empty pews in the camera angles shown too.

 My Story